 Visa in Cambodia

-All Philippine passport holders traveling for tourism in Cambodia are granted a free entry visa for twenty-one (21) days.
-You are required to apply for a tourist visa in the event of a visit extension.
+Philippine passport holders traveling for tourism in Cambodia are visa-exempt for a maximum of 21 days.
+In the event of a visit extension, you are required to apply for a visa.

 Like most of its neighboring countries, Siem Reap has a tropical climate.
 It has two distinct seasons; the dry season from November until April and the wet season from May to October.